Amos47/2400/Chapter7/Ch07_Backstory.md

 Just to reiterate: every device both great and small, if it's connected to the internet, has an IP address, either v4 or v6.
 That's how devices on the network communicate.
 Every communication across the net must be addressed to some other device, otherwise, why bother communicating?
 Devices would simply be whistling in the wind with no one to hear the tune.
 That's fine for humans, but we expect more from our machines.

 ####DNS - Domain Name Servers
 At very low levels, when machines are talking to machines, they use IP address exclusively.
-But if we tpe the address *www.carleton.ca* into a browser, how does it get the address of the web server at Carleton?
-When we type that address into the browser's address box, we're asking to contact a web server at the school and for it to send back to our machine the home page for Carleton.
+But if we type the address *www.carleton.ca* into a browser, how does it get the address of the web server at Carleton?
+When we type that address into the browser's address box, we're asking to contact a web server at the school and for it to send back to our machine the contents of the home page for Carleton.
 But we're not typing an IP address, but a name.
-This is where Domain Name Servers come in.
+This is where *Domain Name Servers* come in.
 DNS' hold tables of IP addresses with associated names (like *carleton.ca*) and when a request is made over the World Wide Web service, the DNS does the translation of the name we type to the machine's IP address.
 Simple.

-The internet as the telephone lines or highways

 **Table YTDS.
 Internet Protocols**